 Our rain gun sprinklers specifications are the best of the new generation of high-volume, high-pressure rain gun sprinklers in Kenya.
-Our low-pressure rain gun sprinkler is 1” in size.
+Our low-pressure rain gun sprinkler specification is 1” in diameter, with a throw of 12M in diameter.
 The larger ones require high pressure.
 Rain gun sprinkler irrigation cost is lower than a drip system at the point of installation.
 However, rain gun sprinklers are more expensive to run than a drip irrigation system because they require a pump, while the latter will work with gravity flow.
 Rain gun pipes are; PVC or HDPE or delivery lay flat pipes, whose use is described in detail below.

 Types of rain gun sprinklers

 - PY series.
 PY 30, PY 40, and PY 50

 Grekkon Limited introduced a new model of the rain-gun sprinkler to the Kenyan market; the double nozzle steel and brass Rain-gun series.
 These Rain gun specifications are; 2 nozzles, a main top nozzle of 16mm, and a small underneath nozzle of 8mm.
 The purpose of the small nozzle is to eliminate any “water shadow’’ areas or sections within the irrigated farm that remain dry.

 - 1’’.
 Irrigation diameter 20M.
 Water discharge volume 4-5 cubic per hour.
 A booster pump for this rain gun will work

 - 1.5’’.
 Irrigation diameter 30M to 45M.
 Water discharge volume 7-8 cubic per hour

 |PY 30 metallic||KES 13,500|

 2’’.
 Irrigation diameter 40M to 60M.
 Water discharge volume 14-15 cubic per hour